Climate Change Educational Books and Journal

 This hybrid scientific-fictional-educational chapter book is about polar bears that practice real-world climate change mitigation strategies in Alaska.
-They face extreme challenges: starvation, severe weather, and plastic in their food sources.
+They face extreme challenges: starvation, severe weather, and plastic.

-As a mother-daughter writing team, Emily Creegan and I collaborated on this story.
+As a mother-daughter writing team, Emily and Katie Creegan collaborated on this story and the lesson plans.
 Emily contributed the educational and scientific components.
-She earned a Ph.D. in biomass utilization.
-Deborah Imhoff, Educational Specialist and Consultant, contributed the lessons plans.
+Deborah Imhoff, Educational Specialist and Consultant, contributed the structure and content of the lessons plans.

 A Climate Change Journal for Kids and Adults